Working with Run/Debug Configurations

-IntelliJ IDEA enables using numerous run/debug configurations.
+To run or debug your code in IntelliJ IDEA, you can use numerous run/debug configurations.
 Each run/debug configuration represents a named set of run/debug startup properties.
 When you perform run, debug, or test operations with IntelliJ IDEA, you always start a process based on one of the existing configurations using its parameters.

 IntelliJ IDEA comes with a number of run/debug configuration types for the various running, debugging and testing issues.
-The user can create his/her own run/debug configurations of specific types.
+You can create your own run/debug configurations of specific types.

 Each run/debug configuration type has its own default settings.
 Whenever a new run/debug configuration of the respective type is created, it is based on these default settings.